vighneshiyer/research-notes/multi-level-sim/tasks.md

 - [x] Integrate ref trace collection into tidalsim script (and save results in same run directory)
   - Dump a checkpoint at n_insts = 0
   - Inject that checkpoint into RTL sim and measure perf

+#### Medium

+- [ ] Add spike PMP dumping capabilities
+- [ ] Build an error model that models the function of the distance of a interval from its representative centroid and the IPC error
+- [ ] Take multiple checkpoints per cluster centroid and evaluate their variance + incorporate into error model
+- [ ] Use closeness of a given interval to all adjacent clusters
+  - Don't just take the closest cluster, look at distances to each one and weight their IPCs

+#### Lengthy

+- [ ] Formalize a loadarch file schema (maybe JSON)
+  - Secondary: migrate to VPI based state injection away from force based injection
+- [ ] Rerunning spike to capture checkpoints is too wasteful
+  - Spike should preemptively take snapshots and we should reload from those snapshots when possible and advance minimal time
+  - Our existing technique won't scale for larger programs

 #### VPI-Based State Injection